 Sous Chef Jobs in USA with Visa Sponsorship

-Sous chef positions can qualify for H-1B, O-1, and other work visas if the role requires culinary degree credentials or exceptional ability.
+Sous chef positions can qualify for H-1B visa, O-1, and other work visas if the role requires culinary degree credentials or exceptional ability.
 Most sponsored sous chef roles are at high-end restaurants, hotel chains, or resort properties that can demonstrate the specialized knowledge requirement for visa approval.
 For detailed occupation requirements, see the O*NET profile.

 See All Sous Chef Jobs